zeroc-ice/ice/cs/demo/Ice/sl/bidir/README.txt

 This feature is typically used if the server cannot open a connection to the client to send callbacks, for example, because firewalls block incoming connections to the client.
+In the case of Silverlight, the Ice run time does not support server-side functionality, but you can use a bidirectional connection to receive callbacks.

 1) You can use a bidir server from any Ice language mapping.
 Before starting the server, you must edit the server's endpoints to use a